radius-project/bicep-types-aws/artifacts/bicep/aws/aws.datasync/default/types.md

 * **CloudWatchLogGroupArn**: string: The ARN of the Amazon CloudWatch log group that is used to monitor and log events in the task.
 * **DestinationLocationArn**: string (Required): The ARN of an AWS storage resource's location.
 * **DestinationNetworkInterfaceArns**: string[] (ReadOnly)
-* **ErrorCode**: string (ReadOnly): Errors that AWS DataSync encountered during execution of the task.
-You can use this error code to help troubleshoot issues.
-* **ErrorDetail**: string (ReadOnly): Detailed description of an error that was encountered during the task execution.
 * **Excludes**: [FilterRule](#filterrule)[]
 * **Includes**: [FilterRule](#filterrule)[]
 * **Name**: string: The name of a task.
 This value is a text reference that is used to identify the task in the console.